As Seen In…

 IRL Social Skills in the News! 🌟

-We’re making headlines! 🎉 IRL Social Skills is empowering neurodivergent youth with real-world social skills—and the world is noticing.
+We’re making headlines! 🎉 IRL Social Skills is empowering people with real-world social skills—and the world is noticing.
 Featured in The New York Times and more, our innovative approach is helping teens and adults build confidence, connection, and independence.

 🔎 See what the media is saying about us!